notanotherbrick/Swarm_Control_UI/README.md

 * Ability to receive/send MAVLink packets over UDP ports
 * Stream incoming video inside Tkinter
-* Plot received data in real-time
+* Plot data stream in real-time
 * Monitor status of multiple MAVs in the vicinity
 * Send joystick input to an active MAVs